Find Affordable College Courses

 195 Yearly Graduations

 The 2nd most popular school in the country for community health and preventive medicine majors who are seeking their bachelor's degree is George Mason University.
 Each year, around 38,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,510 per year, while in-state graduate students, on average, pay $13,035 per year.
-During the 2020-2021 academic year, 195 people received their bachelor's degree in community health and preventive medicine from GMU.
-Of these students, 91% were women and 66% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $10,095 per year, while in-state graduate students, on average, pay $13,726 per year.
+During the most recent year for which we have data, 195 people received their bachelor's degree in community health and preventive medicine from GMU.
+Around 61% of these students were from an underrepresented racial-ethnic group, and 85% were women.

 #3